What does a Counseling Services Director do?

 - Master’s degree in Counseling, Psychology, Social Work, or a related field.

-- Licensed Professional Counselor (LPC) or equivalent licensure as required by the state.
+- Licensed Professional Counselor (LPC) or equivalent credential required.

-- Minimum of 5 years of experience in a counseling or related field, with at least 2 years in a supervisory or management role.
+- At least five years of experience in a counseling or student services role, with at least two years in a supervisory or administrative capacity.

 - Strong knowledge of counseling theories, practices, and ethical standards.